section-engineering-education/engineering-education/content/articles/statistical-hypothesis-testing-python-implementation/index.md

 The most dangerous of the two types of error depends on the problem we are trying to solve, the analyst has to decide whether type 1 error is more harmful or type two error is more harmful in their project approach.

-Using the previously mentioned example above, a scenario whereby a septuagenarian woman has a swollen stomach or baby bump, our ground truth is going to be that
+Using the previously mentioned example above, a scenario whereby a seventy years old woman has a swollen stomach like she is pregnant, our ground truth is going to be that
 **"She is pregnant"**

 while our alternate hypothesis will be